DanielBMarkham/Info-Ops/manuscript/chapter12.md

 ### Did you get it?

-There's some information we should keep track of no matter what.
-They're called Master Models.
+You learned why there's some information you should keep track of no matter what.
+You learned how to capture Master Models.
+More importantly, you learned how master models and professional conversations go together to provide a map for all important conversations in a project.
+When trying to build something, it's easy to lose track of what's important.
+Now you know how to use the minimum amount of work to not lose sight of what's important.

 {/blurb}